AdobeDocs/campaign.pt-BR/help/v8/config/push-config.md

 1. **Notificar Campanha quando o token do dispositivo móvel do usuário mudar**

-   Recomendamos que você use a função `registerDevice` ao chamar a função `onTokenRefresh` para notificar o Adobe Campaign sobre a alteração no token do dispositivo móvel do usuário.
+   Recomendamos que você use o `registerDevice` ao chamar a função `onTokenRefresh` para notificar a Adobe Campaign sobre a alteração no token do dispositivo móvel do usuário.

    Por exemplo: